ProAgileAB/agile-team-development/guides/Individual-Goals.md

   - What about that did you enjoy?
   - What else...?
   - What are some of the things you enjoy at work?
-  - How did that feel when you...&lt;achieved something&gt;?
+  - How did that feel when you... &lt;achieved something&gt;?
   - What was another time when you had that feeling?
   - Can you remember a time when you felt really satisfied/excited/happy?
   - Say something more about that...?